BABY FORMULA

 Despite its demonstrated safety, an unintended consequence of using palm oil is that it may reduce calcium absorption.
 One way parents can mitigate this effect of palm oil in infant formula is to choose a formulation enriched with prebiotics and probiotics, as the interaction between these ingredients may help boost calcium absorption.

-A trusted choice for European infant formulas with these ingredients is HiPP.
+A trusted choice for European infant formulas with these ingredients is HiPP formula.
 You may wonder, "does HiPP have palm oil?" and the answer is yes.
 However, the Dutch and German versions of their powdered formulas are enhanced with probiotic cultures originally extracted from human milk and prebiotics from lactose, ensuring optimal nutrition for your baby.

 What About Premature Babies?